 The Master’s Scholarship is a financial scholarship of £3,000, which will contribute to the tuition fee of full-time postgraduate taught level study in 2019/20.
-It is available to students who are alumni of the University of Portsmouth.
+It is available to students who are graduating from the University of Portsmouth in 2019.

 The following terms and conditions apply to the scholarship:

 1. Eligible students

 1.1 The financial scholarship is a £3,000 contribution to tuition fee and is open to:

 - University of Portsmouth students who complete an undergraduate degree in 2019, who achieve a first class or upper second class honours degree.
 Collaborative students progressing from an undergraduate degree studied through a partner institution are not eligible for the scholarship.
 Students from other Universities will not be eligible.

 - Students who meet the above conditions, who are made and accept an offer from the University to study a full-time eligible Master’s course, starting in September 2019.

 - UK students for fee purposes.
 International and Channel Islands students are not eligible to receive the Scholarship.

 1.2 There is a limited number of scholarships, so student eligibility does not guarantee that students will receive an award.

 2. Eligible courses